SelfishOlex/MiniAudioO3DE/README.md

 # MiniAudioO3DE
 This is a very early integration of https://miniaud.io/ into Open 3D Engine as a Gem.
-It has the most fundamental feature working already: sound playback, sound positioning, and listener positioning.
+It has the most fundamental features working already: sound playback, sound positioning, and listener positioning.

 # Supported Sound Formats
 - Wav only for now (miniaudio supports a lot more)